ARCHIVED-mean-stack/session-8/README.md

 }
 ```

 Restart the server.
-Use cURL to POST to the add endpoint with the full Musician JSON as the request body.
+Use cURL to POST to the add endpoint with the full Pirate JSON as the request body.

 ```
 $ curl -i -X POST -H 'Content-Type: application/json' -d '{"name": "Jean Lafitte", "vessel": "Barataria Bay", "weapon":"curses"}' http://localhost:3001/pirates